Anton Reinthaller

-Anton Reinthaller (14 April 1895 – 6 March 1958) was an Austrian right-wing politician active before and after the Second World War.
+Anton Reinthaller (14 April 1895 – 6 March 1958) was an Austrian politician active before and after the Second World War.
 After a career in Nazi Germany as an SS-Brigadeführer and member of the Nazi Reichstag, he was the inaugural leader of the Freedom Party of Austria (FPÖ).

 Early life

-Born in Mettmach, he served in World War I. Reinthaller was taken prisoner of war by Russian Army in 1916 before being exchanged in June 1918.
+Born in Mettmach, Reinthaller served in World War I. He was taken prisoner of war by Russian Army in 1916 before being exchanged in June 1918.
 He held the rank of Leutnant der Reserve.
-Returning to Austria he studied at the Agricultural College and became a forestry engineer in Lilienfeld, Attersee and Haus im Ennstal.
+Returning to Austria, Reinthaller studied at the Agricultural College and became a forestry engineer in Lilienfeld, Attersee and Haus im Ennstal.

 Pre-war political activity

 Politically, Reinthaller initially belonged to the Landbund before switching to support the Nazis in 1928.
 He rose through the ranks of Austria's Nazi set-up, becoming state peasant leader in 1934, although his moderate stance, particularly with regards to the use of violence, meant that he was often in conflict with Theodor Habicht who feared that Reinthaller was preparing to break away and form a specifically Austrian Nazi movement that would reject union with Germany.
-However Habicht did not move against Reinthaller, who enjoyed good personal relations with Rudolf Hess and Richard Walther Darré, although ultimately he was removed after he spearheaded his own negotiations with Engelbert Dollfuß.
+However Habicht did not move against Reinthaller, who enjoyed good personal relations with Rudolf Hess and Richard Walther Darré, albeit ultimately he was removed after he spearheaded his own negotiations with Engelbert Dollfuß.

-Although he had no real involvement in the failed Nazi putsch of July 1934 Reinthaller was nonetheless held for a while in Kaisersteinbruch concentration camp where he met and befriended Ernst Kaltenbrunner who, despite his own more radical views, became a supporter of Reinthaller.
-Reinthaller attempted to negotiate an agreement with Kurt Schuschnigg with a view to the Nazis entering the Vaterländische Front although when this failed he stepped aside from his role as the effective leader of Austria's Nazis in favour of Hermann Neubacher.
+Although he had no real involvement in the failed July Putsch, Reinthaller was nonetheless held for a while at the Kaisersteinbruch detention camp where he met and befriended Ernst Kaltenbrunner who, despite his own more radical views, became a supporter of Reinthaller.
+In 1935, with the backing of Kaltenbrunner and Franz Langoth, Reinthaller attempted to negotiate an agreement with Kurt Schuschnigg in which he sought to unite Austria's Sturmabteilung and Schutzstaffel with other rightist groups in the service of the Fatherland Front (Austria) as part of a National Front.
+However, radical Nazi leader Josef Leopold stepped in, as he felt Reinthaller was diluting the impact of Austria's Nazis too much and had him deprived of his party positions in 1937.
 Reinthaller stepped away from active politics after this, although he remained a voice of dissent on the sidelines, attacking Nazi anti-Semitism on the basis of its negative impact on international opinion of the Nazis, whilst also resisting any move to complete Anschluss.

-He would re-emerge in 1935, with the backing of Kaltenbrunner and Franz Langoth, to form a National Front that sought to unite Austria's Sturmabteilung and Schutzstaffel with other rightist groups in the service of the Vaterländische Front.
-However the radical Nazi leader Josef Leopold stepped in as he felt Reinthaller was diluting the impact of Austria's Nazis too much and had him deprived of his party positions in 1937.